HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 #splash:
 #  src: "/assets/regression.png"
 #  credits: 'Bob Dole [CC BY SA] via <a href="https://stackoverflow.com/questions/27336771/matlab-fit-a-line-to-a-histogram">Stack Overflow</a>'
----
+abstract: >
     Over the last years, many people have asked me:

-{% pullquote %} How do I enter Data Science? {% endpullquote %}
+    How do I enter Data Science?
     I have by no means a definite answer to this question.
     But having transitioned from an academic career path in pure Mathematics to working as a Data Scientist, I have at least some opinions and experiences that I can share.
+---

-## What is Data Science?
+# What is Data Science?

 Before we dive in, let's take a step back and clarify terminology.